Programming often limits research more than fundamental domain challenges.

-We increasingly find that computational and programming concerns limit progress more than do challenges within application domains.
-I work to correct this imbalance through a combination of academic research, open source software development, and teaching.
+I work to correct this imbalance through academic research, software development, and teaching.

-I am broadly interested in mathematical software engineering.
-That is I study and improve how mathematicians and domain scientists develop and distribute software.
-My goal is not to solve any particular single problem but rather to isolate and automate many of the decisions experts make in developing a solution.
+I study how domain scientists develop and distribute software.
+My goal is not to solve any particular problem but rather to isolate, automate, and distribute the decisions experts make in developing solutions.

 Because of this imbalance I prefer to teach methods courses in technical fields outside of computer science.
 While at UChicago I traditionally served as lab instructor for CMSC-12100. and lectured a similar course during the Summer.